-Police Clash With Residents After Fatal Shooting In South Shore
+Police Clash With Residents After Fatal Shooting; 'We're Tired; You're Killing Us'

-CHICAGO (CBS) — Chicago Police officers and residents of the South Shore neighborhood clashed after an officer fatally shot a man.
+“We don’t trust what CPD says.
+Show us.
+Don’t wait 60 days.
+Show the community now.”

-Officers tried to keep the protest peaceful, but tensions rose quickly after the shooting, CBS 2’s Vi Nguyen reports.
+After the shooting on Saturday evening, tensions rose quickly, CBS 2’s Vi Nguyen reports.
 Dozens of people showed up, and at some point the officers had to push the crowd back.

-The shooting happened on Saturday night near 71st Street and Clyde shortly after a man in his 30s was shot.
-An officer on foot patrol saw a man who appeared to be armed.
+The the protests happened near 71st Street and Clyde shortly after Harith Augustus, 37, was shot.
+An officer on foot patrol saw Augustus, who police said appeared to be armed.

-When officers questioned the man, police say he became combative and reached for what officers believe to be a weapon.
+When officers questioned him, police say he became combative and reached for what officers believed to be a weapon.
 That’s when an officer shot the man.

 Friends of the man say he worked as a barber in the neighborhood and had no gang affiliation.